 Should your mediator be an ‘expert’ in the area of your dispute?

 It depends.
 If such a mediator is easy to find and has the right credentials, then ‘yes’.
 However, my opinion is that it is much more important to have a mediator who is competent at ‘mediation’ rather than the subject of the dispute.

 About the Author

 William Christopher, a partner at Maglio Christopher & Toale, PA, is a mediator for the American Arbitration Association (AAA) and is a Florida certified circuit/civil mediator.
 Over the past decade, Mr. Christopher has mediated (as a mediator) over the over a hundred cases, both as an AAA mediator and privately.
 Bill had participated in mediations as an advocate for a party for over 30 years.

 Mr. Christopher has been a trial attorney handling complex civil cases for 40 years.
-He is Board Certified by The Florida Bar in both Construction Law and Business Litigation Law, and is certified by The National Board of Trial Advocacy in Civil Trial Advocacy.
-Mr. Christopher is a member of the Florida Circuit Civil Mediator Society, where his calendar may be found, and is presently chair of The Alternate Dispute Resolution Committee of the Sarasota County (Florida) Bar Association.
+He is Board Certified by The Florida Bar in both Construction Law and Business Litigation Law and is certified by The National Board of Trial Advocacy in Civil Trial Advocacy.
+Mr. Christopher is a member of the Florida Circuit Civil Mediator Society and is presently chair of The Alternate Dispute Resolution Committee of the Sarasota County (Florida) Bar Association.

 The Maglio Christopher & Toale, PA offices contain two (2) large conference rooms which easily accommodate mediations.
 There is no extra charge for their use when Mr. Christopher is retained as the mediator.
 Contact him at 941-952-5242 with questions or to schedule mediation